micmejia/bible-dump/AMPC/Luke/Luke 22.md

 And they all said, You are the Son of God, then?
-And He said to them, [^m]It is just as you say; I Am.
+And He said to them, It is just as you say; I Am.